 Key Considerations:

-Best Candidates for Tankless Systems
+Best Candidates for Tankless Systems:

-- New construction homes
+- New construction homes where installation is easier

-- Homes with high hot water usage
+- Homes with high hot water usage that can take advantage of the endless supply

-- Properties in moderate climates
+- Properties in moderate climates where incoming water isn’t extremely cold

-- Households prioritizing energy efficiency
+- Households that care about energy efficiency and environmental impact

-- Locations with high energy costs
+- Areas with high energy costs where the savings add up faster

 When to Stick with Traditional Systems